ReviveDiff: A Universal Diffusion Model for Restoring Images in Adverse Weather Conditions: Experiments

 \subsubsection{Underwater Image Enhancement}

 Underwater images often suffer from degradation due to the scattering and absorption effects of water, coupled with low illumination, resulting in poor visual quality.
 In our study, we evaluated ReviveDiff using both paired (T90) and non-reference datasets (U45 and C60).
 For the T90 dataset, we employed widely recognized metrics: PSNR and SSIM, to assess image quality.
-Additionally, we utilized two metrics that do not require reference images for computation: UCIQE~\cite{UCIQE} (to evaluate brightness) and NIQE~\cite{NIQE} (to assess distortion and noise).
+Additionally, we utilized two metrics that do not require reference images for computation: UCIQE (to evaluate brightness) and NIQE (to assess distortion and noise).
 These metrics were also applied to the U45 and C60 datasets.
 We compared our ReviveDiff model with SOTAs~\cite{uiec}, among which GDCP~\cite{gdcp} represents traditional theory-based approaches, while the others are deep learning-based.

 For a quantitative comparison, as shown in Table~\ref{underwater}, our ReviveDiff outperforms all other methods across all three datasets.
 Specifically, ReviveDiff achieves exceptional performance in PSNR and SSIM metrics.
-Compared to the second-best method, NU2Net~\cite{NU2Net}, our PSNR is higher by 4.03 (an improvement of 19\%), and ReviveDiff is the only method to achieve an SSIM greater than 0.9.
-Furthermore, on the U45 dataset, the proposed ReviveDiff is the only method to achieve a NIQE score lower than 4, indicating its superior restoration performance of brightness.
+Compared to the second-best method, NU2Net~\cite{NU2Net}, our PSNR is higher by 2.08, and ReviveDiff is the only method to achieve an SSIM greater than 0.9.
+Furthermore, on the U45 dataset, the proposed ReviveDiff is the only method to achieve an NIQE score lower than 4, indicating its superior restoration performance of brightness.

 For visual quality comparison, as illustrated in Fig.~\ref{uw}, our ReviveDiff generates results that are most similar to the reference images in the T90 dataset.
 Additionally, for the non-reference datasets U45 and C60, our results also demonstrate better visual quality.